FlowStorm is a tracing debugger for Clojure and ClojureScript.

 exceptions

-When an unwind situation is recorded a combobox will show up in the toolbar, containing all the functions names together with the exceptions types.
+When an unwind situation is recorded a combobox will show up in the toolbar, containing the functions names together with the exceptions types.
 If you hover the mouse over any of them, a tooltip will display the exception message.

 Clicking on any of them will position the stepper at that point in time so you can explore what happened before.